Colasposoma aeneoviolaceum

 Colasposoma aeneoviolaceum is a species of leaf beetle of the Democratic Republic of the Congo.
-It was first described by the Belgian entomologist Louis Jules Léon Burgeon in 1941.
+It was first described by the Belgian entomologist Burgeon in 1941.

 Description

 Adults measure between 7 and 10 mm in length.
 They have a shiny bronze-coloured dorsum, while the edges of the pronotum, the underparts and the feet are violet in colour.
 However, one specimen from Moliro was found with a blue underside.
 The species generally resembles Colasposoma overlaeti.

 Subspecies

 There are two subspecies of C. aeneoviolaceum: